 Available in electronic format on all major booksellers, including:

-Astrophysical Wonders is also part of the five-part Ideas Roadshow Collection, Conversations About Astrophysics & Cosmology, which is available in both paperback and electronic format.
+Astrophysical Wonders is also part of the five-part Ideas Roadshow Collection, Conversations About Astrophysics & Cosmology, which is available in hardcover, paperback and electronic format.

 We’ve produced two videos of this extensive conversation which are now available on Vimeo On Demand called Astrophysical Wonders, Part I: Solar System Astronomy and Astrophysical Wonders, Part II: Galactic-Scale Astronomy.